Media of Scotland

-Scottish media has a long and distinct history.
-Scotland has a wide range of different types and quality of media.
+There are several types of mass media in Scotland: television, cinema, radio, newspapers, magazines, game design and websites.
+The majority of Scotland's media is located in Glasgow, the countries largest city, which serves as the HQ for much of the countries major media employers such as broadcasters BBC Scotland and STV, radio services including BBC Radio Scotland, Clyde 1 and Pure Radio Scotland.
+Game design and production company, Rockstar North, has its international offices in the countries capital city, Edinburgh.

+Scotland has a number of production companies which produce films and television programmes for Scottish, British and international audiences.
+Production companies are mostly located in Scotland's cities including Glasgow, Edinburgh and Aberdeen, as well as production facilities in areas such as North Lanarkshire, Fife and Dumfrieshire.
+Wardpark Studios in Cumbernauld is one of Scotland's television and film production studios where the television programme Outlander is produced.
+Dumbarton Studios, located in Dumbarton is largely used for BBC Scotland programming, used for the filming and production of television programmes such as Still Game, River City, Two Doors Down, and Shetland.

+Popular films associated with Scotland through Scottish production or being filmed in Scotland include Braveheart (1995), Highlander (1986), Trainspotting (1996), Red Road (2006), Neds (2010), The Angel's Share (2012), Brave (2012) and Outlaw King (2018).
+Popular television programmes associated with Scotland include the long running BBC Scotland soap opera River City which has been broadcast since 2002, Still Game, a popular Scottish sitcom broadcast throughout the United Kingdom (2002–2007, revived in 2016), Rab C. Nesbitt, Two Doors Down and Take the High Road.
+The Rig (2023) was the first Amazon Prime Video production to be filmed and produced entirely in Scotland.

 Broadcasting

 Television

 BBC Scotland runs two national television stations.
 Much of the output of BBC Scotland Television, such as local news, current affairs and sport programmes are intended for broadcast within Scotland, whilst others, for example many drama and comedy programmes, aim at audiences throughout the United Kingdom and worldwide markets.

 Three ITV stations also broadcast in Scotland.
 STV broadcasts to the majority of the Scottish population.
 Although branded as one channel, it is composed of two stations: STV Central and STV North, both of which are both owned by STV Group plc.
 ITV Border broadcasts in the South of Scotland.

 BBC Alba is the only Gaelic language television service available in Scotland, broadcasting digital terrestrial platform Freeview, as well as Sky, Virgin Media and Freesat.

 In 2014, STV Group plc launched two super-local TV services, STV Glasgow in 2014 and STV Edinburgh in 2015.
 Following the awarding of local broadcasting licences for Aberdeen, Ayr and Dundee in 2015 to STV Group, it combined its two existing stations with the new licences and relaunched the new stations as a single network, branded STV2 in April 2017.
+This channel was closed down the following year.